 Commercial and high-rise

 London-based commercial construction remains a strong sector for QS pay, particularly for those working on complex mixed-use developments, fit-out, and shell-and-core projects.
-The technical complexity and pace of these projects commands a premium.
+The technical complexity and pace of these projects command a premium.

 Residential